Skip to Content

 It's important to note that the specific evidence required to prove a claim of wrongful termination may vary depending on the particular circumstances of the case, as well as the applicable laws in the jurisdiction where the case is being heard.
 It's important to consult with our experienced employment law attorney to determine what types of evidence will be most effective in your specific situation.

-Speak to Our Team about Your Case
+Speak to Our Team of about Your Wrongful Termination Case

 Because Florida is an at-will state, it can be very difficult to prove unlawful termination and to collect the wages and/or back pay you may be owed.
 It is crucial that you discuss your situation with an experienced attorney who can help you understand your legal options.